 Course Requirements Checklist

-There will be 3 Discussion Board Forums throughout this course.
-The candidate is required to provide a 300-word thread in response to the provided prompt for each forum.
+There will be 3 Discussions throughout this course.
+The candidate is required to provide a 300-word thread in response to the provided prompt.
 The thread must be supported with at least 2 sources to include the textbook in current APA format.
-In addition to the thread, the candidate is required to reply to 2 other classmate’s thread except for the final Discussion Board Forum (1 reply required).
+In addition to the thread, the candidate is required to reply to 2 other classmate’s thread except for the final Discussion (1 reply required).
 Cite a minimum of 1 source in each reply using current APA format, as applicable.
 Each reply must be 150 words.
 (MLO A, C, D, E)

 Support Services Report